Information on debonding and corrosion

 - Current intensity (a high current intensity increases the quantity of developed hydroxide)

 If rust-resistant alloys are applied as a connecting material, the aforementioned oxide film must be removed before applying the primer.
 In those areas where the natural oxide film encounters a primed/treated surface, it may cause issues of interference.
 Specifically, the corrosion-resistant material will attempt to form its natural oxide film under the primer.
 In this way, the oxide film can lift off the primer, which is the same condition that can be observed in ordinary corrosion of iron constructions.
 When the electrolyte comes into contact with the rust-resistant surface as described above, the rust-resistant alloy will start to form its natural oxide film assuming that the oxide or oxidant elements are available.
-The result will be a quick debonding caused by the natural oxide formation of the rust-resistant exposed surface.
+The result will be a quick debonding caused by the rust-resistant exposed surface's natural oxide formation.

 The application of a more seawater resistant material than (for example) stainless steel AISI 316 will result in a more stable oxide formation.